Txbish/the-inner-circle/README.md

 - **✍️ Message Board**: Members can create and view detailed messages.
 - **👑 Admin Powers**: Admins can delete any message to keep the peace.
 - **✨ Flash Notifications**: Users receive contextual feedback for their actions.
+- **🧩 Riddle Game**: A fun riddle to help non-members discover the secret code.

 ---